 Po 'Boys

 - Slice Po 'Boy Rolls, keeping one long end intact.
-Brush melted butter on bottom.
+Brush melted butter on the bottom.
 Add shredded lettuce and tomato.
 Add shrimp and spoon on tartar sauce.

-- Yield: 2 New Orleans Shrimp Po ‘Boys.
+- Yield: 2 New Orleans Shrimp Po'Boys.

 Leave a Reply